Motifs-based Recommender System via Hypergraph Convolution and Contrastive Learning: Introduction

-Based on the above analysis, we proposed a self-supervised recommendation framework with Cross-channel Matching representation and Hierarchical Co-contrastive learning, which is also called CMHC.
-First, inspired by MHCN\cite{yu2021self}, the data of different channels in the interaction graph is extracted, including Social-channel, Purchase-channel, and Joint-channel, and the Hyper-GNN is leveraged to encode information of each channel.
-On this basis, we innovatively propose a cross-channel matching representation model, which constructs first-order ego-networks of the nodes under each channel and realizes the information transition between channels based on the proposed Attentive-Matching representation learning model.
-More importantly, to solve the data homogeneity problem of each channel (Preliminaries 2.3), a hierarchical SSL model based on cross-channel matching representation is proposed, and a self-supervised task is established for matching representations under different channels.
+Based on the above analysis, we propose a new framework named Motifs-Res (short for Motifs-based recommender system via hypergraph convolution and contrastive learning).
+First, inspired by MHCN\cite{yu2021self}, the data of three motifs in the interaction graph are extracted, namely, a social motif, purchase motif, and joint motif, and Hyper-GNN is leveraged to encode information of each motif.
+On this basis, we innovatively propose a cross-motif matching representation model that constructs first-order ego-networks of the nodes under each motif and realizes the information transition between different motifs based on the proposed attentive-matching representation learning model.
+More importantly, to solve the data homogeneity problem of each motif (Preliminaries 3.3), a hierarchical SSL model that is based on cross-motif matching representation is proposed, and a contrastive learning task is established for matching representations under different motifs.

 The contributions of this paper can be summarized as follows: